Projective Cyclic Groups in Higher Dimensions: Introduction

 \begin{theorem}[The Kulkarni's limit set] Let $\gamma\in PSL(n+1,\C)$ be a projective transformation, then:

-\begin{enumerate} \item If the element $\gamma$ is either parabolic or loxodromic, then the discontinuity set of $\langle \gamma\rangle$ concides with the Kulkarni discontinuity region. \item If the element $\gamma$ is elliptic, then the Kulkarni limit set of $\langle \gamma \rangle $is either empty or the whole space $\P^n$, depending on whether $\gamma$ has finite order or not. \end{enumerate} \end{theorem}
+\begin{enumerate} \item The element $\gamma$ is elliptic if an only if the Kulkarni's limit set of $\langle \gamma \rangle $ is either empty or the whole space $\P^n$, depending on whether $\gamma$ has finite order or not.
+In this case the Kulkarni discontinuity region of $\langle \gamma \rangle $ is the largest open set on which $\langle \gamma \rangle $ acts properly discontinuously.

+\item The element $\gamma$ is parabolic if and only if the Kulkarni's limit set of $\langle \gamma \rangle $ is a projective subspace $\mathfrak{L}$ {\rm (see Theorem \ref{l:par22} for a precise description)}.
+In this case the Kulkarni discontinuity region of $\langle \gamma \rangle $ might not be is the largest open set on which $\langle \gamma \rangle $ acts properly discontinuously, see Corollary \ref{c:parmax}.

+\item The element $\gamma$ is loxodromic if and only if the Kulkarni's limit set of $\langle \gamma \rangle $ can be described as the union of two proper distinct projective subspaces $\mathfrak{L}_1,\,\mathfrak{L}_2$ of $\P^n$ {\rm ( see Theorem \ref{t:kpar2} for a precise description)}.
+In this case the Kulkarni's discontinuity region of $\langle \gamma \rangle $ might not be is the largest open set on which $\langle \gamma \rangle $ acts properly discontinuously, see example \ref{e:loxmax}. \end{enumerate} \end{theorem}

+Theorems \ref{t:e2} and \ref{t:p2} looks-alike, indeed for $n\leq 2$ it is true that the equicontinuity set and the Kulkarni's discontinuity region agree, see \cite{CSN}, however as we well see in Examples \ref{e:ekdp1}, \ref{e:ekdp2}, \ref{e:ekdl1} and \ref{e:ekdl2}, it happens that in the higher dimensional case the discontinuity set and the Kurkarni's discontinuity region might or might not agree.

-From the one and two dimensional settings we know that Definition \ref{d:tipos} can be given in terms of certain foliations (see \cite{ahlfors, navarrete}).
-This provides a simple way to describe the global dynamics of cyclic groups.
+From the one and two dimensional settings we know that Definition \ref{d:tipos} can be given in terms of certain foliations (see \cite{CSN}), in fact this provides a simple and useful way to describe the global dynamics of cyclic groups.
 In this article we propose a generalization of such foliations, but before we state the analogous results, let us introduce some notation.
-Let $\C^{k,l}$, $k<l$, be a copy of $\C^{k+l}$ equipped with the hermitian form:
+Let $\C^{k,l}$, $0<k\leq l$, be a copy of $\C^{k+l}$ equipped with the hermitian form: